wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 2.0.2 =
+* Fix: PictureFill issue with older version of PHP
+* Fix: issue with boolean values in the options
+* Fix: PictureFill method now ignore fallback img tags found in picture tags
+* Change: logging enhanced for PictureFill

 = 2.0.0 =
 * Info: The new method PictureFill is currently beta but I believe is the best.
 Please help me test it and participate in the WordPress forums if you find any bug or a way to enhance it.
 Also, thanks a lot to those who made donations! :)